 MEET OUR INSTRUCTORS

-Ki Cho is the founder of Echo Ceramics studio.
+Ki Cho is the founder of Echo Ceramics studio aka Echo Art Studio.
 He was studying architecture, when he discovered his love for ceramics.
 He changed his major and has been exploring ceramic art ever since, eventually developing his own method of teaching, which Echo Ceramics is known for.

 Ki teaches intermediate classes and is a driving force behind Echo Ceramics community.
 His excellent input has helped hundreds of potters and sculptors reach their goals.

-Yuli Filippova has studied business management in St. Petersburg, Russia, and is proud to be a CFO of Echo Ceramics since 2003.
+Yuli Filippova studied business management in St. Petersburg, Russia, and is proud to be a CFO of Echo Ceramics aka Echo Art Studio since 2003.
 She is an accomplished potter as well and teaches beginning classes.
 She's well versed in loading kilns, mixing glazes and running the studio.
+Yuli obtained her Reiki attunements and certification in 2018 and has been practicing mindfulness and healing ever since.
 If you e-mail us, she's the one to answer all your questions.

 Carlos De La Rivera is an accomplished fine artist and a potter and sculptor, with more than 30 years of experience in ceramics.
 Carlos is well known for his illustrations, post cards, drawings, pottery and sculpture.
 He's been teaching at Echo Ceramics since the studio first opened.